 Type 1 diabetes mellitus (T1DM), which accounts for 5% to 10% of those affected with the disease, was previously called insulin-dependent diabetes mellitus (IDDM), or juvenile-onset diabetes.
 T1DM results from cellular-mediated autoimmune destruction of the pancreatic beta cells resulting in an absolute deficiency in insulin secretion.4 To survive, people with T1DM must administer insulin daily.
 T1DM usually occurs in children and young adults, although disease onset can occur at any age.
 Risk factors include autoimmune abnormalities, genetics, or environmental triggers.

 Type 2 diabetes (T2DM), accounting for 90% to 95% of those affected, was previously called non-insulin-dependent diabetes mellitus (NIDDM), adult-onset diabetes, or secondary onset diabetes.
-T2DM is a progressive disease caused by a combination of complex metabolic disorders that result from coexisting defects of multiple organ sites, such as insulin resistance in muscle and adipose ...
+T2DM is a progressive disease caused by a combination of complex metabolic disorders that result from coexisting defects of multiple organ sites, such as insulin resistance in muscle ...